rwl/pylon/doc/source/intro.rst

 :mod:`pylon.readwrite <pylon.readwrite>`
   Parsers for a selection of power system data file formats including MATPOWER_, PSS/E, and PSAT_.
-  Export of data in MATPOWER_ and Excel file formats.
+  Export of data in MATPOWER_ CSV, and Excel file formats.
   Reports in ReStructuredText_ format.

 :mod:`pylon.test <pylon.test>`